-The CPD Leader and the Lead DSL ensure all staff are provided with appropriate training and are updated with current practices in the area of child protection.
-A register is kept in the Child Protection File on staff training and, in the school, continuing professional development files.
+The Continuing Professional Development Leader and the Lead DSL ensure all staff are provided with appropriate training and are updated with current practices in the area of child protection.
+A register is kept in the Child Protection File of staff training and on individual employee training records.
 All DSLs have undergone DSL child protection training and attend relevant updates.
 All school personnel and governors will be aware of this policy and will have the opportunity to consider and discuss its contents.
-Staff have access, on a need to know basis, to the child protection information which is kept in a secure location.
+Staff have access, on a need-to-know basis, to the child protection information which is kept in a secure location.